ANNOUNCEMENTS

 At Smt Sulochanadevi Singhania School, social skills and emotional wellbeing is given as much weightage as physical wellbeing and academic excellence.
 In our attempt to have reflective and balanced learners we have a strong support system for our students for socio-emotional needs.
 Weekly homeroom assemblies, special theme based assemblies, various activities and competitions, reflection sessions after every major activity provide the students a platform to express themselves.
 Regular enrichment sessions are conducted by the DPC and teachers for students.
 Motivational talks by people from across various fields are arranged regularly.

 The School has a dedicated CDLC Centre for support.
-In addition the IBDP section has a trained psychologist as the Psychology facilitator who conducts reflection sessions titled “THE COFFEE CORNER’ twice a week with the IBDP cohort where the students discuss and reflect on various aspects of emotional wellbeing.
+In addition the IBDP section has a trained psychologist as the Psychology facilitator who conducts reflection sessions twice a week with the IBDP cohort where the students discuss and reflect on various aspects of emotional wellbeing.
 The Counsellor and the DPC also interact one-to-one with students who require emotional support.